vwbusguy/qbsh/README.md

 `$ qbsh examples/hello.qsh`

 Scripts can be padded with empty lines or indents.
 To add comments, just begin the line with a single quote (').

+Use `RUN` to call a qbsh script from within another qbsh script or interactive shell.

 ### Scripting specific commands